hankbao/AirVPN-hummingbird/CHECKSUM.md

 versions of Hummingbird to be compliant to our specifications, development and coding guidelines and style, including our security standards.
-These projects, of course, may also be better and more efficient than our release, however we cannot guarantee or provide help for the job or others.
+These projects, of course, may also be better and more efficient than our release, however we cannot guarantee or provide help for the job of others.

 You are therefore strongly advised to check and verify the checksum codes found in the `.sha512` files to exactly correspond to the ones below, that is, the checksum we have computed from the sources and distribution files directly compiled and built by AirVPN.
-This will make you sure about the origin and authenticity of hummingbird client.
+This will make you sure about the origin and authenticity of the hummingbird client.
 Please note the files contained in the distribution tarballs are created from the very source code available in the master branch of the [official hummingbird's repository](https://gitlab.com/AirVPN/hummingbird).